Vegan fruit cake with chocolate | gluten free recipe

 - 3 drops each of orange- and lemon essential oil (optional)

-Chop your dried fuits and nuts and soak them together with the raisins in rum (or orange juice with rum flavor) overnight or for at least two hours
+- Chop your dried fruits and nuts and soak them together with the raisins and spices in rum (or orange juice with rum flavor) overnight or for at least two hours

-Bake in the oven at 390 degree F (200 degree C) for about 45 minutes or until a toothpick comes out almost clean (don't overcook it).
+- Bake in the oven at 390 degrees F (200 degrees C) for about 45 minutes or until a toothpick comes out almost clean (don't overcook it).
 Check after 40 minutes with a toothpick